Do engineers use AutoCAD? Yes, all types of engineers use AutoCAD. AutoCAD makes engineering work more efficient among many other things.

 In 2D, you can mimic a 3D drawing with a plan, elevation, and section views.

 #8 Great customization: you can easily customize your drawings in AutoCAD.
-Easily changing text styles, importing various drawing files, and so much more.
+Changing text styles, importing various drawing files, and so much more.

 Also, you can use Autolisp, AutoCAD’s inbuilt programming language.
 You can create programs to automatically generate drawings.

-Or even, customize commands.
+Even more, you can customize commands.
 If you want even more flexibility, you can use Visual Basics.
-This will allow you to share your code between AutoCAD and other drafting programs.
+This allows you to share your code between AutoCAD and other drafting programs.